"Sentis is an entrepreneurial business, we’re an entrepreneurial business. That fits well and is a key part of what makes the relationship work."

 Other changes included a backup and disaster recovery system that stores data at the Group’s other facilities, in effect a private cloud arrangement.
 Remote desktop was also introduced at the other production facilities and for remote workers, improving security and consistency of approach across the Group.

 Perhaps one of the most significant changes was shifting the existing Active Directory to Azure.
-A process which sounded easy in theory, but was many days in the planning to ensure the necessary policies were correct so everything would work in practice.
+A process that sounded easy in theory, but was many days in the planning to ensure the necessary policies were correct so everything would work in practice.

 For Charles, that one element of the project reaped dividends.
-“Using Azure for our Active Directory means we can now use a single sign on which makes it much easier for users and when we have a new starter, it’s a very simple process to get them set up with access to the software, files and systems they need.”
+“Using Azure for our Active Directory means we can now use a single sign-on which makes it much easier for users and when we have a new starter, it’s a very simple process to get them set up with access to the software, files, and systems they need.”

-With the reins now handed over to Sentis, Charles now acts as liaison between Woodall Nicholson and Sentis, but on much reduced hours.
+With the reins now handed over to Sentis, Charles now acts as a liaison between Woodall Nicholson and Sentis, but on much reduced hours.
 “I’ve not quite fully retired, but my role is much different to what it was.
-Sentis handle the vast majority – including early morning support tickets! – and I am on site a few hours a week to ensure things are working as they should.”
+Sentis handle the vast majority – including early morning support tickets! – and I am on-site a few hours a week to ensure things are working as they should.”

 For Dan, the move to a Managed Service Provider was a big decision but one he knows they got right.
 “We’re not a business that is happy to stand still.
-We needed to make our systems fully appropriate for what we are today and future proof them so we can grow even further.
+We needed to make our systems fully appropriate for what we are today and future-proof them so we can grow even further.
 Sentis understands that.
 Sentis is an entrepreneurial business, we’re an entrepreneurial business.
 That fits well and is a key part of what makes the relationship work.”